adityaprasad502/adityaprasad502/README.md

 </p>
 <details>
 <summary><b>Random Facts for Today</b></summary><br>
-<p>💡 In medieval France, unfaithful wives were made to chase a chicken through town naked.</p>
+<p>💡 Mosquito repellents don`t repel.
+They hide you.
+The spray blocks the mosquito`s sensors so they don`t know you`re there.</p>
 <hr>
-<p>💡 The average human brain has about 100 billion nerve cells.</p>
+<p>💡 The average American looks at eight houses before buying one.</p>
 <hr>
-<p>💡 Coca-Cola was originally green.</p>
+<p>💡 Icelanders consume more Coca-Cola per Capita than any other nation.</p>
 </details>
 <p>
     <a href="https://a.devh.in" rel="nofollow">